-When people are looking to buy a high end wireless router like the TP-Link Archer C7, they typically focus on two salient points:
+When people are looking to buy a high-end wireless router like the TP-Link Archer C7, they typically focus on two salient points: speed and range

 This router performs very well in both departments.
-Many owners have reported achieving speeds of around 50 mbps to over 100 mbps down.
+Many owners have reported achieving speeds of around 50 Mbps to over 100 Mbps.
 That's incredibly fast!

-Range is dependent upon the construct of your building, obstacles etc and also where you put the router.
-However the general feedback were that the range is very good even for a long distance and in multi story buildings.
+The range is dependent upon the construction of your building, obstacles, etc. and also where you put the router.
+However, the general feedback was that the range is very good even for a long distance and in multi-story buildings.

 One feature that I particularly like is that it is very easy and quick to setup.